withastro/adapters/.changeset/thick-kids-sing.md

 '@astrojs/netlify': patch
 ---

-Improves performance for serverless function bundling by tracing dependencies in the adapter
+Improves performance for serverless function builds by not bundling dependencies